AnimeshRy/portfolio/content/jobs/Fiver/index.md

 location: 'remote'
 ---

-- Designed and Developed static websites for small business owner's
+- Designed and Developed static websites using wordpress CMS
-- Designed Logo's for few clients
+- Designed Logo's and other static assets for clients
-- Used various WP plugins (Woocommerce, MonsterInsights) for websites
+- Integrated various WP plugins like Woocommerce, MonsterInsights and more
 - Worked with more than a dozen clients from Upwork and Fiverr